etholpalmer/CNN-Mask-Detection/README.md

 Since covid-19 vaccination is not mandatory, most governing bodies of each country highly advise people to wear a mask to help restrict the spread of the virus.
 The WHO and the CDC have also suggested using face masks to decrease the spread of the virus.

-The primary purpose of a face mask is to trap the droplets that are discharged from a person's mouth while communicating, sneezing, or coughing.
+Face masks are effective in trapping the droplets that are discharged from a person's mouth while communicating, sneezing, or coughing.
 Facemask is most effective when it covers the mouth and the nose to trap the water droplets.

 Our facemask model aims to detect whether or not a person is wearing a mask or not.